annehe9/15-466-f21-base5/README.md

 The randomized spawn distance is capped at not-too-far from where it was last.

 Sources: Used 15-466 Game 5 base code and code from in-class/in-Discord discussions, with slight modifications and comments.
 Thanks Owen, Shane, and Ben for your Discord contributions!
+Also referenced code from F20 on simplifying barycentric velocity with the helper function.

 Modified included city scene originally by Jim McCann.

-Reused cat asset from Game 2 with permission from collaborator George Ralph: https://github.com/gdr22/15-466-f21-base2.
+Reused cat assets and code from Game 2 with permission from collaborator George Ralph: https://github.com/gdr22/15-466-f21-base2.
 Perhaps this game takes place in the same universe.

 "Ancient Winds" by Kevin MacLeod, from freepd.com, under CC0.
-"Walking sound" (originally A Walk with Stop) by straget, from https://freesound.org/people/straget/sounds/414921/.
+"Walking sound" (originally titled A Walk with Stop) by straget, from https://freesound.org/people/straget/sounds/414921/.
 CC0.
-"Pet" (originally Petting an Animal) by AryaNotStark, from https://freesound.org/people/AryaNotStark/sounds/407626/.
+"Pet" (originally titled Petting an Animal) by AryaNotStark, from https://freesound.org/people/AryaNotStark/sounds/407626/.
 CC0.

+Sounds modified in Audacity to make them work better as sound effects in game.

 This game was built with [NEST](NEST.md).